Create dramatic still life art by illuminating your subject matter with form lighting or Rembrandt lighting.

 which can be very dramatic and also help lead the eye to the center of interest of your still life.
 In this case, the center of interest is the two pears on the right.

 Make sure that 70- to 75 percent of the center of interest object or objects are illuminated.
 This leaves you with about 25- to 30 percent shadow (cast shadow not included).

 Close up of the still life composition.

 Practice placing objects on an illuminated surface.
 Change the position of the lighitng to see how different angles will affect the form and feeling of your still life.

-You can also practice adding and subtracting objects from your
+You can also practice adding and subtracting

 still life untill you get the right relationships.
 You don’t need to add a lot of objects to a still life for it to be dramatic and interesting.
 Make sure all your objects relate to the center of interest.